 NHL Center Ice is an out-of-market sports package available through cable and satellite TV providers.
 It includes around 40 NHL games per week during the regular season and NHL Network for around-the-clock hockey coverage.

 Since 2021, ESPN+ has been the streaming home of the NHL’s out-of-market matchups in the U.S. But NHL Center Ice still benefits those with cable or satellite service.
-Plus, NHL Center Ice is $50 cheaper than an annual ESPN+ plan and allows you to watch all games conveniently from your TV provider’s interface.
+Plus, NHL Center Ice is $50 cheaper than an annual ESPN+ plan and lets you watch all games conveniently through your TV provider’s interface.

-Many major league sports make watching the games you want difficult (or impossible) within a single TV plan.
+Many major league sports make it difficult (or impossible) to watch the games you want within a single TV plan.
 The NHL is no exception, but NHL Center Ice is not too shabby for those uninterested in cutting the cord.
 Keep reading to learn if the service deserves a spot on your TV roster.

 Is NHL Center Ice worth it?

-NHL Center Ice is a good add-on package if you’re an NHL fan who already subscribes to a cable or satellite TV service.
-But if streaming TV is an option for you, we recommend ESPN+ over NHL Center Ice for out-of-market access.
+NHL Center Ice is a good add-on package for NHL fans who already subscribe to a cable or satellite TV service.
+But if streaming TV is an option for you, I recommend ESPN+ over NHL Center Ice for out-of-market access.

 If you truly want every live NHL game this season, you’re better off skipping NHL Center Ice and signing up for ESPN+.
 That way, you’ll get out-of-market access and those exclusive games within a single streaming subscription.
-But you’ll still need a separate TV plan for local and national coverage.
+Plus, several live TV providers now bundle ESPN Unlimited into select plans at no extra cost.
+Before you spend a dime, check your current package—you might already have the access you need.

 NHL Center Ice deals and promotions